 Many companies are now modernizing their ERP systems to match their evolving technology stack.
 In fact, 2017 saw the highest levels of cloud adoption to date — a rise projected to increase over time.

-You may have already decided your organization needs to make modernising ERP for a multi-cloud world a priority.
+You may have already decided your organization needs to make modernizing ERP for a multi-cloud world a priority.
 Before you get started on this initiative, take a look at the tips below for some advice and best practices:

 Planning and process mapping

-When it comes to modernising your ERP systems, planning is the key to a successful outcome.
+When it comes to modernizing your ERP systems, planning is the key to a successful outcome.
 Whether you’re running SAP, Oracle or AWS, your applications are essential and downtime is not an option during the transition to the clouds.

 Take the time to assess where your applications should be living.
 One of the major benefits of a multi-cloud approach is that it allows for each application to live on the cloud platform it’s best suited for.
 Understand which cloud platform comes with what strengths and match your applications accordingly.

 To eliminate downtime, determine realistic estimates of time required and the cost of transition within your plan.
 Rely on unified management techniques to make this transition risk-free and keep security requirements as an overarching priority throughout the process.
 Remember that good planning can go a long way, and partnering with a managed service provider can play a major role in helping plan out the shift to a multi-cloud strategy.